This iconic integrated resort boasts luxury accommodations, upscale shopping and an infinity pool with unparalleled views of the city.

 Over at Marina Bay Sands® is Waku Ghin, run by Sydney’s Tetsuya Wakuda.
 Meals are served in the traditional omakase (a chef-selected menu) style.
 Indulge in top-notch dishes using premium ingredients and a 3,000-bottle strong wine collection.

-There’s also Restaurant ANDRE, a two Michelin-starred and highest-ranked Singapore restaurant on Asia’s 50 Best restaurants 2015 list, which is set in a three-storey shophouse in Chinatown.
+There’s also Restaurant ANDRE, a two-Michelin-starred and highest-ranked Singapore restaurant on Asia’s 50 Best restaurants 2015 list that‘s set in a three-storey shophouse in Chinatown.
 Award-winning chef and owner André Chiang uses fresh produce to create exquisite modern French food, experimenting with contrasting flavours and textures.
+Restaurant ANDRE will permanently close on 14 February 2018, so don’t miss the chance to dine here.

-Barbeque lovers should head down to Burnt Ends (also located at Chinatown) for its succulent and exceptional meats.
-Featuring a four-tonne, double cavity wood-burning brick kiln in its restaurant, Burnt Ends churns out delightful, mouth-watering small plates that are bound to leave you yearning for more.
+Barbecue lovers should head down to Burnt Ends (also located at Chinatown) for its succulent and exceptional meats.
+Featuring a four-tonne, double-cavity wood-burning brick kiln in its restaurant, Burnt Ends churns out delightful, mouth-watering small plates that are bound to leave you yearning for more.

 With its slew of famed establishments, Singapore is the perfect place to celebrate a special occasion, or simply wine and dine in the company of a loved one.